jnaviask/orbitforum/README.md

 * A server, which replicates all content from peers and "pins" it, persisting the contents and providing a source for the data.
 Note that any user can run a server for a particular forum.
 In theory, every user with a stake in the community could have their own persistent forum server to ensure the forum remains accessible.

 * A client, which represents the main user interface to the forum.
-This includes a local database, which is replicated to and from a server in a bidirectional fashion.
+This includes a local database, which is replicated to and from a server (currently my AWS box is acting as this bootnode) in a bidirectional fashion.
 The client would also interface with the chosen identity provider.

 # Usage

-Running the server: `yarn server`
+Running the server: `yarn server [-a dbAddressHash]` (the `-a` flag allows you to replicate your server from another node)

 Running the client: `yarn client`

 # Development Status

 Posting threads and comments is tentatively working, at least locally.
-Server replication does not work as of yet, and will be implemented alongside address (forum) selection.
+Server replication works, but there is no way yet to select or input an address (forum): it must be hard-coded.
 Identity is on hold until the other aspects are stable.